camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/using-existing-elasticsearch.md

   enabled: false
 ```

-## Connecting to existing Elasticsearch with a publicly trusted certificate
+## Connecting to Elastic Cloud

 This configuration should work with any managed Elasticsearch.
 We have specifically tested this configuration using Elastic on Google Cloud.

 The following information must be known relating to the Elasticsearch cluster:

 1. Protocol, Host, Port
-2. username and password
+2. Username and Password

 The Camunda 8 self-managed Helm chart can then be configured as follows: